mpalmer16/dispatch-kt/README.md

 This service is typically run alongside:

-- `dispatch`, which writes the order and outbox row
+- `dispatch-rs`, which writes the order and outbox row
 - `dispatch-go`, which relays the outbox event to Kafka

 ## Tests